-Cameroon’s largest city, Douala, remains a site of foreign influences—embedded in its history, and more recently, hosting an influx of migrants from within the country, as well as from its neighbouring regions.
-Shaping Douala into the vibrant and colourful metropole that it is today, its evolving landscape is a major source of inspiration for Ajarb Bernard Ategwa, whose paintings form a constellation within a larger narrative based on the chaos of his hometown.
+Cameroon’s largest city, Douala, remains a site of foreign influences embedded in its history, or more recently, hosting an influx of migrants from within the country, as well as from its neighbouring regions.
+Shaping Douala into the vibrant and colourful metropolis that it is today, its evolving landscape is a major source of inspiration for Ajarb Bernard Ategwa, whose paintings form a constellation within a larger narrative based on the chaos of his hometown.
 Shifting between taxi stands, newsagents, roadside markets and fleeting moments of calm, Ategwa’s scenes, distinctly rendered in a vibrant colour palette, act as candid snapshots of everyday life.
 With finesse, Ategwa brings together the sights, sounds and smells of the street to create a rich sensory immersion.
 From within the chaos of urbanity, emerges a distilled sense of flow, rhythm and peace.
 Exhibitions include Dialogue of Colours, Espace Doual’art, Douala (2018) and Cameroun, une vision contemporaine, World Bank, Yaoundé (2016).